-The increased use of heavy crude oil, which is available on the market at lower prices, reduces raw material costs.
+The increased use of heavy crude oil, which is usually available on the market at lower prices, reduces raw material costs.

-The conversion of fuel oil to diesel is imperative as fuel oil demand is expected to shift lastingly from gasoline to diesel (as the market becomes increasingly diesel-driven) and diesel prices exceed fuel oil prices in international markets.
+The conversion of fuel oil to diesel is imperative as demand is expected to shift lastingly from gasoline to diesel (as the market becomes increasingly diesel-driven) and diesel prices exceed fuel oil prices in international markets.
 In addition, the demand for fuel oil is bound to fall because it is less environmentally friendly.

-The implementation of the upgrade project enabled Galp Energia to increase the complexity of its refining facilities, increasing the Nelson complexity index from the previous 9.4 to 10.7 at the Matosinhos refinery, and from 6.3 to 7.7 at the Sines refinery.
+The implementation of the upgrade project enabled Galp Energia to increase the complexity of its refining system, increasing the Nelson complexity index from the previous 9.4 to 10.7 at the Matosinhos refinery, and from 6.3 to 7.7 at the Sines refinery.

 When completed, the upgrade project involved a total investment of €1.4 billion, from which 75% was allocated to the Sines refinery and 25% to the Matosinhos refinery.
 The upgrade project was designed to reduce imports of diesel, naphtha and propane and to add more value to Galp Energia’s production.
 The procedural reconfiguration has, on the one hand, secured the operational complementarity of both refineries and created a fully integrated refining system with product exchange within the two complexes and, on the other hand, has enabled greater flexibility of the facilities, allowing for adjustments to the production profiles for a faster response to the changes in the demand for refined products.